qooxdoo/qooxdoo/docs/mobile/deployment.md

 [Cordova Getting Started Tutorial](http://docs.phonegap.com/en/1.6.1/guide_getting-started_index.md.html#Getting%20Started%20Guides)

-Configure Cordova for deploying your %{Mobile} application
+Configure Cordova for deploying your Mobile application
 ----------------------------------------------------------

-After you installed cordova, and followed the introductions of [Cordova Getting Started Tutorial](http://docs.phonegap.com/en/1.6.1/guide_getting-started_index.md.html#Getting%20Started%20Guides), you are able to deploy your %{Mobile} application on your mobile device.
+After you installed cordova, and followed the introductions of [Cordova Getting Started Tutorial](http://docs.phonegap.com/en/1.6.1/guide_getting-started_index.md.html#Getting%20Started%20Guides), you are able to deploy your Mobile application on your mobile device.

 Follow these steps:

 1. Build your application with `generate.py build`.
-2. Duplicate content of your %{Mobile} build folder, into Cordova deploy folder `assets/www` including the `index.html`.
+2. Duplicate content of your Mobile build folder, into Cordova deploy folder `assets/www` including the `index.html`.
 3. Paste the following line in head part of `assets/www/index.html`:

 > `<script type="text/javascript" charset="utf-8" src="cordova-1.6.0.js"></script>`

 1. Cross-check the version of the "cordova.js" in script tag, against the version you use.

 That should do the trick.
-Now Cordova can deploy your %{Mobile} application on the connected Mobile Device.
+Now Cordova can deploy your Mobile application on the connected Mobile Device.
 For executing the deployment, have a look on [Cordova Getting Started Tutorial](http://docs.phonegap.com/en/1.6.1/guide_getting-started_index.md.html#Getting%20Started%20Guides).

 Update application on your mobile device
 ----------------------------------------

-If you want to update your %{Mobile} application, you just have to copy the folders `resource` and `script` into Cordova's deploy folder `assets/www/`.
+If you want to update your Mobile application, you just have to copy the folders `resource` and `script` into Cordova's deploy folder `assets/www/`.
 An update of the `assets/www/index.html` is not necessary.